 What if my prospects don't post?
 Some prospects rarely post but are active readers.
 Use our "reach prospects who don't post" feature to stay visible by commenting on posts from people they follow.
 This works best for big accounts or smaller TAMs when you can afford to spend time on indirect activities to build awareness.

-Keep commenting on prospects' posts.
-Use these filters to stay organized:
+Use filters to stay organized:

-Prospect list to focus on specific list
+Prospect list - focus on your current batch

-Post category to focus on relevant content
+Post category - focus on relevant content

-4. Send connection requests
+3. Send connection requests

-5. Strategic delay (3 days - 4 weeks)
+4. Strategic delay (3 days - 4 weeks)

 After prospects accept your connection, wait before sending your first message.
 This is the step most people skip, but it's crucial for success: